The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying for a simple reason.

 I can't fulfill this promise.

-What else are they gonna do?
+What else are they going to do?

-Uh well, uh I'll I'll tell you something else.
+Well, I'll tell you something else.

-Would somebody look up for me, if you can find it, one time since budget deficits began to exist, Where a Democrat Congress or a Democrat president has presided over the balanced the budget being balanced and the deficit being zeroed out.
+Would somebody look up for me, if you can find it, one time since budget deficits began to exist where a Democrat Congress or a Democrat president has presided over the balanced, the budget being balanced and the deficit being zeroed out?

 It has happened.

-It happened during Clinton, but it wouldn't have happened without the Republican uh takeover, seizing of power, seizure of power of the House of Representatives.
+It happened during Clinton, but it wouldn't have happened without the Republican takeover, seizing of power, seizure of power of the House of Representatives.

 The Democrats talk about it.

-They've never balanced the budget.
+They've never balanced a budget.

 They don't want to balance a budget.